Ä¢¹½ÊÓÆµ

 Bodega Bay home prices are not only among the most expensive in California, but Bodega Bay real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Bodega Bay isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bodega Bay are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bodega Bay is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bodega Bay is a town of professionals, managers, and construction workers and builders.
 There are especially a lot of people living in Bodega Bay who work in management occupations (19.26%), teaching (10.89%), and healthcare (10.12%).

 Telecommuters are a relatively large percentage of the workforce: 23.49% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.